-Five dead in US military plane crash
+Nine dead in US military plane crash

-Savannah plane crash: Five dead in Georgia as military plane comes down
+Georgia plane crash: Nine dead after military plane comes down in US state

-Five people have died after a military cargo plane crashed in the southern US state of Georgia, officials say.
+Nine people have been confirmed dead after a military cargo plane crashed in the US state of Georgia.

-They were aboard the C-130 plane when it came down beside a highway intersection near the local airport in the coastal city of Savannah.
+Everyone on board the C-130 plane was killed when it came down beside a highway near an airport in Savannah.

-The plane belonged to Puerto Rico Air National Guard and was on a training flight, the National Guard said.
+It belonged to Puerto Rico Air National Guard and was on its last flight as it was on route to be de-commissioned, the National Guard said.

 Images shared on social media showed wreckage engulfed in flames and black smoke spewing into the sky.

-Georgia Air National Guard Capt Jeffrey Bezore said in a statement that five people were on the plane.
-They would be named upon notification of their next of kin, he said.
+In a tweet, US President Donald Trump said he was monitoring the situation.

+"Please join me in thoughts and prayers for the victims, their families and the great men and women of the National Guard," he wrote.

-One Instagram user, pilotgabe, posted a picture of the scene from the Hilton Head International Airport.
+One Instagram user, pilotgabe, posted a picture of the scene after the crash from the Savannah/Hilton Head International Airport.

 Firefighters were on the scene, tweeted the Savannah Professional Firefighters Association.